CL-CHEN-Lab/Nucleosome/README.md

 1 - Gnan, S., Matelot, M., Weiman, M., Arnaiz, O., Guérin, F., Sperling, L., Bétermier, M., Thermes, C., Chen, C.-L., and Duharcourt, S. (2021).
 GC content but not nucleosome positioning directly contributes to intron-splicing efficiency in Paramecium; BioRxiv [2021.08.05.455221](https://www.biorxiv.org/content/10.1101/2021.08.05.455221v1).

    The folder "Gnan et al 2021" contains the codes used to create all the figures for this publication (R scripts and Jupyter Notebooks).
-Jupyter Noteboos have been as well saved as HTML files.
+Jupyter Notebooks have been as well saved as HTML files.

    Please contact the authors for any further questions: [Stefano Gnan](mailto:stefano.gnan@curie.fr) and [Chunlong Chen](mailto:chunlong.chen@curie.fr) (Institut Curie)